4 Ways To Protect Retirement Savings From Inflation

-That might not sound significant.
-However, even a 2% inflation rate will increase one’s cost of living by about 50% over 20 years.
+Note that even a 2% inflation rate will increase your cost of living and reduce your purchasing power by about 50% over 20 years.
 If that rate rises to 4%, prices will more than double in the same amount of time.
 Federal and state pensions usually adjust for inflation, but most private pensions do not.

 For this reason, most people who face a long retirement need a strategy for dealing with inflation.
 People contemplating major investment decisions should contact their financial advisor.
-However, four investment vehicles offer inflation protection that can protect the asset values of retirees while minimizing risk.
+However, four investment vehicles offer inflation protection that can protect your asset values while minimizing risk.

 Investors who buy these stocks should remember that no stock has to pay a dividend.
 The longer a dividend streak runs, the more the value of a stock depends on dividend increases.
 A dividend aristocrat that cuts its payout could see its value suffer for years or even decades.
 For this reason, these companies tend not to end annual payout increases if they can avoid doing so.

 Risk-tolerant investors might choose to buy individual stocks.
-Investors who are more risk-averse can purchase a dividend aristocrat exchange-traded fund such as the ProShares S&P 500 Dividend Aristocrats Index (NOBL).
+Investors who are more risk-averse can purchase a dividend-aristocrat exchange-traded fund such as the ProShares S&P 500 Dividend Aristocrats Index (NOBL).
 The payout on NOBL fluctuated over time.
-However, it rose from just under $1 per share in 2015 to $1.44 per share in 2018, an increase of about 44%.
-Over that same period, inflation rose by 5.94%.
+However, it rose from just under $1 per share in 2015 to $1.74 per share in 2020, an increase of about 74%.
+Over that same period, inflation produced a cumulative price increase of $14.63%, according to the Official Data Foundation, citing raw data from the Bureau of Labor Statistics Consumer Price Index.

 Investor comfort levels with stocks vary.
 However, regardless of risk level, dividend aristocrats offer rising dividends that can produce the extra income needed to combat inflation.